English Chat

 Look at these photos, they're really good.

-I went to the art gallery to look at the exhibition of paintings.
+I went to the art gallery to look at the exhibition of painting

 When you watch someone or something you are interested in what happens.